developer-onizuka/ConfusionMatrix/README.md

-# ConfusionMatrix
-Precision Versus Recall - Essential Metrics in Machine Learning
+Acuracy, Precision and Recall - Essential Metrics in Machine Learning

 # 1. Accuracy
 Accuracy is a ratio of the number of samples that match the classified class and the correct class.
 So we can define it as following: